High Carb Breakfast for Athletes: 10 Ideas to Fuel Your Morning

 Who doesn’t love pancakes for breakfast?
 Top your pancakes with peanut butter and banana for a delicious and satisfying meal.
 Peanut butter is a good source of protein, healthy fats and vitamin E.

-4. Egg and cheese sandwich on whole wheat bread with fruit
+4. Egg sandwich with fruit

-You can put them on whole wheat bread for some complex carbs and fiber.
 Boost the carb content by adding your favorite fruit on the side.
 You can also add some spinach, tomato, or avocado for some extra veggies and healthy fats.

 5. Smoothie bowl with oats, chia seeds and fruit